Andrew J. Sutton

 - Comcast v.
-Rovi (PTAB) – Representing Rovi in fourteen patent office IPR proceedings involving four patents directed to interactive program guides and related hardware and software.
+Rovi (PTAB) – Represented Rovi in fifteen patent office IPR proceedings involving five patents directed to interactive program guides and related hardware and software.

 - Defended a Leading U.S. Consumer Electronics Company in a W.D.
 Texas patent infringement action regarding keyboard technology.
 Obtained a favorable settlement.

-- Defending a Leading Lighting Systems Company in a D. Del. patent infringement action regarding wireless technology.
+- Defended a Leading Lighting Systems Company in a D. Del. patent infringement action regarding wireless technology.

 - Represented a Leading U.S. Consumer Electronics Company.
 Prepared petitions for CBM review challenging litigated patents relating to storing and paying for data.
 Successfully obtained multiple final written decisions invalidating all challenged claims.